kenatiod/MUT/Understanding Machine Understanding.md

 ### References for Chapter 3:

-Barsalou, L. W. (2008).
-Grounded cognition.
-Annual Review of Psychology, 59, 617-645.

 Bender, E. M., & Koller, A. (2020).
 Climbing towards NLU: On meaning, form, and understanding in the age of data.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (pp. 5185-5198).

-Bergen, B. K. (2012).
-Louder than words: The new science of how the mind makes meaning.
-Basic Books.

 Bloom, B. S. (1956).
 Taxonomy of educational objectives.
 Vol. 1: Cognitive domain.
 New York: McKay.

-Chi, M. T., De Leeuw, N., Chiu, M. H., & LaVancher, C. (1994).
-Eliciting self-explanations improves understanding.
-Cognitive Science, 18(3), 439-477.

 Davis, E., & Marcus, G. (2015).
 Commonsense reasoning and commonsense knowledge in artificial intelligence.
 Communications of the ACM, 58(9), 92-103.

-Glenberg, A. M., & Robertson, D. A. (2000).
-Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
-Journal of Memory and Language, 43(3), 379-401.

 Harnad, S. (1990).
 The symbol grounding problem.
 Physica D: Nonlinear Phenomena, 42(1-3), 335-346.